djhmateer/djhmateer.github.io/about.md

 [![Screenshot](/assets/SkillsMatters1.png)]

 30,000,000+ songs!
-Explore your favourite music with Spotify's JSON Web API, MVC5, Dapper and OAuth2 - skills matter video is down https://skillsmatter.com/skillscasts/6350-30m-plus-songs-explore-your-favorite-music-with-spotifys-json-web-api-mvc5-dapper-and-oauth2
+Explore your favourite music with Spotify's JSON Web API, MVC5, Dapper and OAuth2 [https://skillsmatter.com/skillscasts/6350-30m-plus-songs-explore-your-favorite-music-with-spotifys-json-web-api-mvc5-dapper-and-oauth2](https://skillsmatter.com/skillscasts/6350-30m-plus-songs-explore-your-favorite-music-with-spotifys-json-web-api-mvc5-dapper-and-oauth2)

 Challenge: "While coding at work I want to listen to great songs and albums that I know" - This live MVC5 site shows the most influential, seminal albums and great songs of different musical era's.
 Explore the lists, preview songs (without a Spotify account).
 Select what you like, then save this playlist to your Spotify account.

 I will start from basics and move quickly - how to explore a JSON API with .NET using GET, POST, PUT and DELETE

-Find Artists, Songs, Playlists and Users
+- Find Artists, Songs, Playlists and Users
-Display great images and Artist Wikipedia articles Create and follow playlists
+- Display great images and Artist Wikipedia articles
+- Create and follow playlists
-Learn about OAuth2 - its seems complicated from the outside… I'll show you how to do it.
+- Learn about OAuth2 - its seems complicated from the outside… I'll show you how to do it.

 Use MVC5 simply and close to the metal with Dapper as a high performance ORM.